USEPA Proposed Rules for Greenhouse Gases

 The reporting rule went into effect January 1, 2010 and requires affected entities to begin measuring and tracking their greenhouse gas emission.
 The first reports to USEPA are due by March 31, 2011 and must cover the 2010 reporting year.

 Facilities must quantify their greenhouse gas emissions.
 The methods required for quantifying emissions vary widely with source category and size, fuels combusted, existing monitoring equipment, etc. Sources in categories like the stationary fuel combustion source category that are subject to the 25,000 metric ton reporting threshold are responsible for determining whether they will be required to report for 2010 based upon estimated production levels.
 Most industrial facilities have stationary fuel combustion sources and will need to follow the specific instructions for calculating the estimated carbon dioxide emissions to determine whether they will fall below the 25,000 metric ton cutoff.
 Those facilities that are in fact regulated under the reporting rule will need to track and report greenhouse gas emissions on an annual basis.
 Records of greenhouse gas emissions are required to be kept for a minimum of three years.
 Ultimately, the data collected by USEPA will likely be used to develop regulations to limit greenhouse gas emissions.

-For more information on how these proposed rules could change your permit needs and environmental compliance, contact the author of this article, any member of the Environmental Law Group at MacDonald Illig, or the MacDonald Illig attorney with whom you have worked.
+For more information on how these proposed rules could change your permit needs and environmental compliance, please contact our office at 814-870-7600 or complete this form on our website.